meltano/handbook/src/_company/kpis.md

 ### Other KPIs

-We care about a number of other KPIs and metrics, but we believe APP to be the most important.
+Additional KPIs and health metrics will be added to this page as we're able to define and measure them.

 Other metrics we track are documented in the [data team handbook](/data-team/metrics-and-definitions)